RakibRahman/design-patterns/creational_patterns/README.md

 # design-patterns

-# Singleton Pattern
+# creational_patterns.Singleton Pattern
-The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
+The creational_patterns.Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
 Ensure that only one instance of the class exists by using the `object` declaration in kotlin.
-The Singleton pattern is crucial because it helps you manage shared resources more efficiently.
+The creational_patterns.Singleton pattern is crucial because it helps you manage shared resources more efficiently.
 For example, think of scenarios like logging, configuration settings, or database connections — these are areas where you typically need only one instance.

 # Factory Pattern